skoolkid/skoolkit/sphinx/source/commands.rst

   Options:
-    -c FILE, --ctl FILE   Use FILE as the control file (may be '-' for standard input)
+    -c FILE, --ctl FILE   Use FILE as the control file (may be '-' for standard input).
-    -e ADDR, --end ADDR   Stop disassembling at this address (default=65536) -g FILE, --generate-ctl FILE
+    -e ADDR, --end ADDR   Stop disassembling at this address (default=65536).
+    -g FILE, --generate-ctl FILE
-                          Generate a control file in FILE
+                          Generate a control file in FILE.
-    -h, --ctl-hex         Write upper case hexadecimal addresses in the generated control file
+    -h, --ctl-hex         Write upper case hexadecimal addresses in the generated control file.
-    -H, --skool-hex       Write hexadecimal addresses and operands in the disassembly
+    -H, --skool-hex       Write hexadecimal addresses and operands in the disassembly.
-    -I p=v, --ini p=v     Set the value of the configuration parameter 'p' to 'v'; this option may be used multiple times -L, --lower           Write the disassembly in lower case -M FILE, --map FILE   Use FILE as a code execution map when generating a control file
+    -I p=v, --ini p=v     Set the value of the configuration parameter 'p' to 'v'.
+This option may be used multiple times.
+    -L, --lower           Write the disassembly in lower case.
+    -M FILE, --map FILE   Use FILE as a code execution map when generating a control file.
-    -o ADDR, --org ADDR   Specify the origin address of a binary (.bin) file (default: 65536 - length)
+    -o ADDR, --org ADDR   Specify the origin address of a binary (.bin) file (default: 65536 - length).
-    -p PAGE, --page PAGE  Specify the page (0-7) of a 128K snapshot to map to 49152-65535
+    -p PAGE, --page PAGE  Specify the page (0-7) of a 128K snapshot to map to 49152-65535.
-    --show-config         Show configuration parameter values
+    --show-config         Show configuration parameter values.
     -s ADDR, --start ADDR
-                          Start disassembling at this address (default=16384)
+                          Start disassembling at this address (default=16384).
-    -T FILE, --sft FILE   Use FILE as the skool file template (may be '-' for standard input)
+    -T FILE, --sft FILE   Use FILE as the skool file template (may be '-' for standard input).
-    -V, --version         Show SkoolKit version number and exit -w W, --line-width W  Set the maximum line width of the skool file (default:
+    -V, --version         Show SkoolKit version number and exit.
+    -w W, --line-width W  Set the maximum line width of the skool file (default:
-                          79)
+                          79).

 .. note::
    The ``-i``, ``-l``, ``-m``, ``-n``, ``-r``, ``-R``, ``-t`` and ``-z``